RaySlash/chessd/README.md

 |Number of pieces | 1 | 1 | 2 | 2 | 2 | 8 |

 - Consist of two players with two seperate counters.

+### TODO
 - Counter for a player starts when the opposition finish their move.

 # Credits